myIR, payments and more

 - farm or cottage board.

-What the taxable value of the benefit is
+What is the taxable value of the allowance

 If you are providing free board you need to take into account what is being supplied when calculating the taxable value.
 For example meals, own room, power and phone.